ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

   </a>
 </div>

-This rule enforces passing `this` in a `Construct`.
+This rule enforces passing `this` as the scope when creating new Construct instances within a Construct.
-(This rule applies only to classes that extends `Construct`.)

-When creating AWS CDK resources, passing `this` to the `Construct` is crucial for maintaining the correct resource hierarchy.
+When creating AWS CDK resources, passing `this` as the scope to child Constructs is crucial for maintaining the correct resource hierarchy.
-Using other values like `scope` can lead to:
+Passing other values as the scope (especially the `scope` variable received by the parent's constructor) can lead to:

 - Incorrect resource hierarchy in the generated CloudFormation template
 - Unexpected resource naming

+(This rule applies only to classes that extend `Construct`.)

 ## Options

-This rule has an options with the following properties:
+This rule has an option with the following properties:

-### `allowNonThisAndDisallowScope` (default: `false`)
+### `allowNonThisAndDisallowScope`

-When `true`, allows non-`this` values for the first argument of a Construct constructor. (but the `scope` variable is disallowed).
-This is useful when you want to create a construct as a child of another construct.
+Determines whether to allow constructs other than `this` as the scope (first argument) when instantiating a new Construct.

+- `false`: Only `this` is allowed as the scope (first argument) when instantiating a new Construct.
+- `true`: Allows passing Construct instances other than `this` as the scope (first argument).
+  - However, directly passing the `scope` variable received by the parent's constructor is still disallowed.
+  - This setting is useful for creating nested construct hierarchies.

-Note: The `recommended` rule set has `true` specified.
+Note: The `recommended` rule set specifies this option as `true`.

 ---